movlan/SEI-CC-7/work/w04/d5/04-mongoose-flights-lab-part-1.md

 2. Code these additional User Stories:
-	- AAU, I want to be able to access each view via a navigation bar at the top of the page with links to:
-		- `ALL FLIGHTS`, and
-		- `ADD FLIGHT`

 	- AAU, I want to view the list of flights by departure date in ascending order.

 	- AAU, I want the flights in the list to be displayed using red text if the flight's departure date has passed.